Becoming a CFA® Charterholder

 2. Benefits: Access to the latest research, continued professional learning content, member directory, and exclusive volunteer opportunities.

-Please note that the CFA Institute and society dues are non-refundable and non-transferable.
+Note: Please note that the CFAI and society dues are non-refundable and non-transferable.

 On average, it takes more than four years to become a CFA charterholder.
 However, if you have previously satisfied the academic and/or job criteria for CFA Program enrollment, you may become a CFA charterholder in less than two years, provided you pass each test on your first attempt.